moni0811/Prediction-System---UK-Election-Poll/README.md

 ## 📂 What's in the Repo

-- `uk_election_poll.ipynb` – Python script containing the full modeling and evaluation pipeline
+- `UK__Election_Poll.ipynb` – Python script containing the full modeling and evaluation pipeline
 - `README.md` – This file

 > **Note:** The dataset (`Election_Data.xlsx`) contains confidential survey responses and is **not included** in this repository.
 For internal use, ensure the dataset is placed in the project root directory before executing the script.